 The European countries listed above have no Travel Advisories or Warnings currently listed.

 The incredible history, culture, food and fabulous cities mean there is much to see and do.
 Be sure to have Medical Insurance and any other insurance related to your trip itinerary.

 The Caribbean – Jamaica, Dominican Republic, The Bahamas

 Americans often travel to the Caribbean to enjoy the warm weather and beaches at all-inclusive resorts.
 There are very few Warnings or Advisories issued by the U.S. Department of State

 Medical insurance would be a priority.
 Depending on the country you plan to visit within the Caribbean, you may wish to consider the emergency medical evacuation insurance too.
-Also, depending on the activities you are planning to do, extreme sport plans may also be a good fit.
+Also, depending on the activities you are planning to do, extreme sports plans may also be a good fit.